wp-plugins/zen4wp/readme.txt

 * http://lakesidefasteners.ca
 * http://overthehillweb.com

-= Why does Zen Cart® for WordPressss require the same database that Zen Cart uses?
+= Why does Zen Cart for WordPressss require the same database that Zen Cart uses?
 Could I configure a different database for the blog?
 I don't think it's that desirable to mix the product and order data with blog data? =
 Having Zen Cart look up info in WordPress tables in a database Zen Cart already has access to is a world of difference from having to establish credentials and communication with a different database.
 The two table systems can be separated with prefixes if necessary; the capability is built into WordPress and Zen Cart.

 = How does one set this up for WordPress and Zen Cart to share a database?
 Zen Cart is in my root and WordPress is installed in a sub-directory.
 Do I need to reinstall WordPress in a different manner? =